Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Pareto Adversarial Robustness

 \subsection{Motivation}

-\textbf{Pareto Optimization}.
-Based on the aforementioned analysis on the relationships between natural accuracy and different kinds of adversarial robustness, a natural question is \textit{how to design a training strategy that can perfectly balance their mutual impacts}, which mainly sources from their different representation manners.
-In particular, in most cases their relationships exhibit trade-off ones, except the positive correlation between the sensitivity robustness and local spatial robustness.
-In the multi-objective optimization, we are normally required to involve multiple criteria or objective function to be optimized simultaneously, which has been applied in various fields in science, such as engineering and economics.
-Pareto optimization, serving as the key part in multi-objective optimization~\cite{leung2018collaborative}, can provide optimal solutions especially in the presence of multiple conflicting objectives.
-Therefore, in order to harmonize these competing optimization objectives in the context of adversarial robustness, we introduce Pareto Optimization~\cite{kim2005adaptive,lin2019pareto,li2014pareto}, which has been successfully applied when optimal decisions need be taken in the presence of trade-offs between multiple conflicting objectives.
+\textbf{Multi-objective Optimization}.
+Given the insights garnered from our analysis of the relationships between natural accuracy and different kinds of adversarial robustness, a natural question that comes up is how to design a training strategy that can perfectly balance their mutual impacts, which mainly results from their different representation manners.
+In most cases, their relationships exhibit trade-offs, except for the positive correlation between sensitivity robustness and local spatial robustness.
+We use $\mathcal{L}_{nat},\mathcal{L}_{\text{PGD}},\mathcal{L}_{\text{Flow}}$ and $\mathcal{L}_{\text{RT}}$ to represent the natural loss, the PGD adversarial loss, the Flow-based and the RT-based adversarial loss, respectively.
+We cast obtaining universal adversarial robustness as well as maintaining natural generalization ability as a multi-objective optimization problem~\cite{leung2018collaborative}, encompassing all of the aforementioned losses with a loss vector:

-In particular, Pareto optimization endeavors to achieve Pareto Optimality, a balanced situation between all objectives, \textit{where none of the objective functions can be improved in value without degrading some of the other objective values}.
-In addition, in the pareto optimization, a Pareto front will be developed, consisting all the optimal solutions given some specific restraints.
-For instance, in finance, after the Pareto optimization, Efficient Frontier will be constructed to show the best combinations of risk and expected return that are available.
-The resulting Pareto front after Pareto optimization is the set of Pareto optimal solutions, and each of them perfectly balances all objectives given a specific constraint.

-Based on the knowledge of Pareto optimization and our issue of balancing multiple adversarial robustness, a natural choice is to leverage Pareto optimization into the adversarial training.
-The resulting Pareto Front can describe the optimal combinations of available losses, which can provide a promising solution to address the comprehensive adversarial robustness issue.